Seth-Banker/JavaScript-Zip/README.md

 const fs = require('fs');
 const { zip } = require('javascript-zip');

-// Create a ZIP from FILES note.txt and image.png then stores the new ZIP as zipFile. const zipFile = zip([
+// Create a ZIP from FILES note.txt and image.png then stores the new ZIP as zipFile in memory to be used later. const zipFile = zip([
   './note.txt',
   './image.png'